ikhsanalatsary/yuknikah/README.md

 # Wedding Invitation

-Wedding Invitation is a responsive website for invite your friends to the wedding.
+Wedding Invitation is a responsive website for inviting your friends to the wedding.

 ### Tech
-Use many of open source projects / library:
+Use many of open source projects / libraries:

 * [HTML5] - latest version markup language for presenting content
 * [AngularJS] - HTML enhanced for web apps!